NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 As previously mentioned, the rendering process to PDF will make use of LaTeX.
 In the last part we will see how we can add LaTeX commands directly in the R Markdown document to further customize the look.

 * See the section on Reproducibility in the PDF.
 Notice that the R code output giving information about the R session is a bit big?
-We can fix this by adding the LaTeX commands `\footnotesize` and `\normalsize` before and after this part, i.e.:
+We can fix this by adding the LaTeX commands `\footnotesize` and `\normalsize` before and after this part, *i.e.*:

 ````
 \footnotesize